 How Will My Doctor Assess for IUGR?

 This is the most commonly used method for monitoring the baby’s progress.
-Ultrasound imaging can be used to measure the fetus’s head and abdomen, which can provide a basis for calculating weight.
+Ultrasound imaging can be used to measure the head circumference of the fetus and abdominal circumference of the mother, which can provide a basis for calculating the weight.
 It can also measure the volume of amniotic fluid in the uterus.

 Your weight is measured and recorded at each prenatal appointment.
 If you are not gaining enough weight, it can be a sign that your baby isn’t gaining enough as well.
+A mother’s weight gain can also indicate a baby’s size.
+Small maternal weight gains in pregnancy may correspond with a small baby, but not always.
 Your physician will be able to tell you how much weight you should be putting on at each phase of your pregnancy.

 A Doppler flow is a special ultrasound that uses sound waves to measure the rate of blood flow through the vessels.
 With the Doppler flow, your OB-GYN can estimate the amount of blood flowing through the umbilical cord and into the vessels of your baby’s brain.

 This is when the doctor tests the amniotic fluid to check for infections and other abnormalities.
+If the root cause of IUGR is a chromosomal abnormality or birth defects, your doctor will have likely already diagnosed the condition in the first trimester with a NIPT or amniocentesis.
+But if the underlying cause isn’t immediately apparent, your doctor will run tests to get to the bottom of the root cause so she can better treat you and your baby.
 The doctor retrieves the fluid through a needle inserted through the mother’s abdomen and into the uterus.

 Electronic fetal monitoring